choderalab/modelforge/docs/training.rst

 During training the parameters of a model are fitted to reproduce the target properties provided by a dataset.
 These are typically energies and forces, but can also be other properties provided by a dataset (e.g., dipole moments).

-The properties a given model can be trained on are deterimend by the model itself and by the loss function used to train the model.
+The properties a given model can be trained on are determined by the model itself and by the loss function used to train the model.
 Each of the models implemented in *modelforge* have flexible numbers of output heads, each of which can be fitted against a different scalar/tensor property.

 *Modelforge* uses Pytorch Lightning to train models.
 The training process is controlled by a :class:`~modelforge.train.training.ModelTrainer` object, which is responsible for managing the training loop, the optimizer, the learning rate scheduler, and the early stopping criteria.
 The training process is controlled by a configuration file, `training.toml`, which specifies the number of epochs, the learning rate, the loss function, and the splitting strategy for the dataset.
 The training process can be started by